GoogleCloudPlatform/cloudbuild-test-runner-example/README.md

 This is a demo project for showing how to run unit tests with Cloud Container Builder.

+## Test Runners

+Currently we only have a test runner for phpunit at `php/test/runner` directory.
+We built it and push it to gcr.io/cloud-dpes/phpunit-test-runner.
+This image is publicly available, so feel free to use with your project.

 ## Contributing changes

 * See [CONTRIBUTING.md](CONTRIBUTING.md)